rithi-krishnaraj/ms2_App/README.md

 # MS2 Scan Analyzer

-A Streamlit-based web application for interactive exploration and analysis of tandem mass spectrometry data in MGF or mzML formats.
+A Streamlit-based web application for interactive exploration and analysis of tandem mass spectrometry data from MGF or mzML formats.
 Use both built-in visualization tools and the GNPS FASTSearch database to compare your spectra against public libraries and download comprehensive results.
 ---

 ## Files